Dividend Capture

 It's a wash.

 Of course, there are a lot of other factors determining share price besides ex-dividend dates.
-Obviously, stocks that pay dividends don't trade down and stay down following their ex-dividend dates.
+Obviously, stocks that pay dividends don't always trade down to the exact amount of their dividend (and stay down) following their ex-dividend dates.

-Consequently, those who employ this strategy, elect to hold onto the shares long enough for the stock to "bounce back" before selling.
+Consequently, those who employ this strategy often elect to hold onto the shares long enough for the stock to "bounce back" before selling.
 Sometimes that actually happens the same day, sometimes it takes a few days, and sometimes it takes a few weeks.

 And sometimes it may takes months, years, or may, in fact, never happen at all.